-The Global Diet and Activity Research Network (GDAR) is to help prevent non-communicable diseases (NCDs), such as type 2 diabetes, heart disease, and cancers, in low and middle income countries.
+The goal of the Global Diet and Activity Research Network (GDAR) is to help prevent non-communicable diseases such as type 2 diabetes, heart disease, and cancers, in low and middle income countries.
 It is funded through the NIHR Global Health Research initiative.

 GDAR is a collaboration of researchers from seven universities in six countries on three continents.
 The GDAR Group is based in Cambridge, UK, and the Network is made up of researchers from Cameroon, the Caribbean, Kenya, South Africa and the UK.